rokwire/rokwire-building-blocks-api/appconfigservice/README.md

 ## Environment File

-You need to have a .env file in this directory that contains credentials required for authentication.
+We need to have a .env file in this directory that contains credentials required for authentication.
 Not all of these variables may be required for this building block.

 Example file format:
 ```
 TWILIO_ACCT_SID=<Twilio Account SID>
 TWILIO_AUTH_TOKEN=<Twilio Auth Token>